0100101101011010/food/foodventures/_posts/2019-06-10-what-i-ate-montreal-edition.md

 I'm gonna take this moment to shout out the Montreal Metro.
 The trains look clean and new, come pretty often, aren't too crowded, and it's very easy to figure out how to get to where you want.
 A total stress-free experience!
 Thanks STM!

+### Tasting Menu at Toque!

 ![bread basket at toque!](/food/foodventures/images/toque-bread.jpg){:width="50%"}{: .image-right}

-Anyway, stepping into Toque! you immediately know you're in a fine-dining environment.
+Stepping into Toque! you immediately know you're in a fine-dining environment.
 I didn't think to take any pics of the decor, but I should have; it was a quirky, modern design, which matches the kind of food they serve.

 There is a staff person for literally everything—your main server, sommelier, water server, bread server, bus boy, some dude to brush breadcrumbs off your table, etc.—so the service in general is prompt and professional.
 In addition, I've got mad respect for servers in Montreal because they have to be fluent in both English and French, which must be difficult in these high-end places where the food is already difficult to pronounce just in one language.